colinmj8/thesis/README.md

 # thesis
-Sage notebooks for research in my thesis
+Notebooks for the research in my PhD thesis